 Free Application for Federal Student Aid (FAFSA)

-Submit your FAFSA early at www.fafsa.gov and submit your application well in advance of the deadline to ensure timely processing.
+Submit your FAFSA early at the FAFSA website and submit your application well in advance of the deadline to ensure timely processing.
 The FAFSA requires up to 6 weeks to process.

 FAFSA Filing Options

 File your FAFSA online.
 This is the fastest way to apply.
 Your answers are automatically edited resulting in fewer mistakes, and only questions that apply to you will be asked.